 - Usability: How easy is it to learn?

 a.
 Robust reporting – Does the software features automatic reporting tools that are flexible, easy to learn, scalable, and visually appealing?
 Can the data be visualized in a variety of different ways?
 Can you export, print, share, and project reports with relative ease?

 b.
-Dashboard customization – Can you build a digital marketing dashboard, a finances, and budgets dashboard, or anything else you can think of with relative ease?
+Dashboard customization – Can you build a digital marketing dashboard, finance, and budgets dashboard, or anything else you can think of with relative ease?
 Are dashboards drag-and-drop or otherwise intuitively built?

 c.
 Source options – Can the tool pull data easily from a variety of sources?
 Or is it limited to one or two options?
 Can it pull data from different types of sources, like web pages to spreadsheets to apps to accounting software?

 d.
 Deep data search functions – Is data easy to search using both technical and non-technical language and specifications?
 Are there different ways to “ask questions” of your data, depending on user ability or preference?

 4. Integrations: Is it easy to connect with other tools?
 Any pre-built integrations?